A coercive protection? Assessing child protection norms and decision-making

 It is on the basis of a transversal approach (administrative decisions and decisions under civil and penal law) that this socio-historical research project will investigate the changes to coercive measures taken by the state to protect minors in the French-speaking part of Switzerland between 1960 and today.

-• Project description (ongoing research project)
+• Project description (completed research project)

 Dropdown Icon

-The analysis will be based on two axes:
+The analysis is based on two axes:

 1. changes to the normative framework (laws and guidelines) for the protection of minors as well as